#1 Ranked Children’s Hospital by U.S. News & World Report

 Electrocardiogram (ECG or EKG)

-A test that records the electrical activity of the heart, shows abnormal rhythms (arrhythmias or dysrhythmias) and detects heart muscle damage.
+A test that records the electrical activity of the heart, shows abnormal rhythms (arrhythmias) and detects heart muscle damage.

 Numbing drugs injected into the fluid sac that surrounds the spinal nerves to prevent pain signals from traveling up the spinal cord to reach the brain.

 Esophageal electrophysiology study